asl11/Hackathon2020/README.md

 ## Data Inputs:

-PersonTable contains information about each person in the organization
+PersonTable contains information about each person in the organization.

     PersonID - Numeric Identifier of Person
     Name - Name of Person
     MeetingID - Meeting that each person is assigned to PersonalRoomID - Room that person starts in

-MeetingTable contains information about each meeting
+MeetingTable contains information about each meeting.

     MeetingID - Numeric Identifier of each Meeting MeetingName - Name of Meeting
     MeetingTime - Start time of a meeting

-LocationTable contains information about each location in the organization
+LocationTable contains information about each location in the organization.

     LocationID - Numeric Identifier of each meeting LocationName - Name of location